Home>Posts>Tech Explained>Karbon Series Micro Control Unit: Challenge What’s Possible with Rugged Edge Computing

-Karbon Series Micro Control Unit: Challenge What’s Possible with Rugged Edge Computing
+Karbon Series IoT Microcontroller: Detailed Control of Rugged Edge Computing

-The micro control unit (MCU or microcontroller) is a key feature of Karbon Series rugged edge computers and it’s one feature that is helping our partners push the limits of what’s possible.
-We love hearing about all the innovative solutions to problems and we’re hard at work developing the tools to help our partners make it possible.
+The microcontroller (also called a micro control unit or MCU) is a key feature of our Karbon Series rugged edge computers, and it’s one feature that is helping our partners to push the limits of what’s possible.
+We love hearing about all of the innovative solutions to problems our customers are creating, and we’re hard at work developing the tools to help our partners make it possible.

 The use cases for edge PCs vary dramatically, as do the requirements.
 Operating temperature, power handling, peripheral support, and connectivity are critical features that determine how an embedded computer fits into the equation and inform which one is the best fit.

 Technology should elevate and support your application, not get in the way.
-This is why we built the Karbon Series rugged edge computers with a custom micro control unit (MCU) to enable the level of customization and functionality required by today’s IoT applications, while remaining easy to use.
+This is why we built the Karbon Series of rugged edge computers with a custom microcontroller to enable the level of customization and functionality required by today’s IoT applications, while still remaining easy to use.

-A photo of the Karbon 300 from OnLogic
+A photo highlighting the Karbon 300 from OnLogic

 Our Karbon 300 features a programmable micro control unit for easy customization and integration.

-A micro control unit is a small chip on the motherboard that serves as a mini command center for the system and enables customizable behavior through a programming interface.
-The MCU acts as a bridge between low-level hardware interfaces and high-level software, which makes it possible to interface and exchange data over DIO and CAN from within the operating system.
+A microcontroller is a small chip on the motherboard that serves as a mini command center for the system and enables customizable behavior through a programming interface.
+The MCU acts as a bridge between low-level hardware interfaces and high-level software, making it possible to interface and exchange data over DIO and CAN bus from within the operating system.
 It also handles automotive subsystems, such as low battery voltage monitoring, ignition detection, and power on/off delays.

 Not all deployments are built the same.
 While commonalities exist across applications, the need for customization below the surface level is something we’ve heard from users time and time again.